lint-examples

 lint

 is an opinionated detector that attempts to improve the readability and organization of Stata do files.
 The command is written based on the good coding practices of the Development Impact Evaluation Unit at The World Bank.
-For these standards, refer to DIME’s Stata Coding practices and Appendix: The DIME Analytics Coding Guide of Development Research in Practice.
+For these standards, refer to DIME’s Stata Coding practices and Appendix: The DIME Analytics Stata Style Guide of Development Research in Practice.

 The lint